Author Guidelines

 • Supervision: Oversight and leadership responsibility for the research.

-Each author's name should be listed in short form based on the same order of names as given in the list of authors (for example: If the conceptualization is by the author ‘Vettath Raghavan Suresh’, indicate it as Conceptualization: VRS).
-If more than one author is involved in any of the categories, kindly use commas to separate the author abbreviations (Conceptualization: VRS, SB, LPS; Methodology: VRS, LPS; Data Collection: SB, LPS; and so on).
-Indicate this for all the categories given above.
-All authors must agree on the author's contributions before submission.
+If the Conceptualization is by the author ‘Vettath Raghavan Suresh’, indicate it as Conceptualization: VRS.
+If more than one author is involved in any of the categories, use commas to separate the author abbreviations as given below.

 Data availability